 What expenses are tax deductible for out of town business business travel within the U.S.?

-As business travel starts up again, it’s important to know what tax rules apply if the business you’re conducting out of town reasonably requires an overnight stay.
+As business travel ramps up, it’s important to know what tax rules apply if the business you’re conducting out of town reasonably requires an overnight stay.

 Employee Business Travel: No Deductions until After 2025

 First, it’s important to note that employees may not deduct their unreimbursed travel expenses during 2018-2025, due to the Tax Cuts and Jobs Act (P.L.
 115-97, 12/22/2017).

 This is because unreimbursed employee business expenses are “miscellaneous itemized deductions,” which aren’t deductible from the years 2018 to 2025.